 The Reality of raising puppies

 The reality is, raising puppies is anything but an easy job.
 This may be the hardest job I’ve ever had – perhaps even harder than raising children.
 There is so much physical and emotional work that I invest in every dog and puppy.
 From the minute a mom comes in to heat I begin praying for her and her babies.
 Sometimes a mom isn’t receptive to a male and I have to have a back-up plan ready to go.
 And sometimes, that happens with a time crunch and an 18 hour drive necessary!
-When you have to consider PRA testing, dapple status, and bloodlines, it’s a long ways from as simple as “just let them have sex”.
+When you have to consider PRA testing, dapple status, and bloodlines, it’s a long way from as simple as “just let them have sex”.
 Raising puppies starts before their insemination and after it, you spend the next 30 days watching for signs of pregnancy!
 Moms don’t start showing in their belly until after the first 30 days so I watch nipple growth, behavior, and palpate the abdomen starting on day 24 to see if I can feel the little bumps.
-I watch the what day in their pregnancy they are on so I can switch from Royal Canin Pro 42d (for the first part of pregnancy) to Royal Canin Pro Pregnant and Nursing Mama Formula.
+I watch what day in their pregnancy they are on so I can switch from Royal Canin Pro 42d (for the first part of pregnancy) to Royal Canin Pro Pregnant and Nursing Mama Formula.
 And then the real work begins!
 A week before their due date, I start logging temperatures twice a day.
 And we won’t even get into the stress of delivery!!!
 Once babies are born, that’s when “raising puppies” actually becomes raising puppies!
 I chart temperatures daily while monitoring the health of Mom and babies.
 Just when you think the hard part is over, the babies start eating kibble and walking and that’s when they get MESSY!!!

 During the whole process of raising puppies, I communicate with my waitlist faithfully.
 I send emails about heat cycles, matings, confirmed pregnancy, and litter announcements.
 If a complication arrives, I send another email and let everyone know we need their extra prayers and good wishes.
 I send weekly photos of the litter and probably give way more information that some people want.
 When the puppies get to be 4 weeks old, I start working my way through the waitlist in the order they joined, completing contracts, and lots of paperwork.
 The communication gets easier after that – just new photos once a week to the buyers along with updates.